Understanding pensions

 You may not have much spare money when you are automatically enrolled or re-enrolled, and saving for your retirement might not be high on your list of priorities at that time.

 Being able to join the LGPS can be an advantage, helping you on your way to a reasonable level of income when you retire.
 However, the pension you eventually receive and any other pensions you might have built up may not be enough for you to retire comfortably on.
+Tools such as Pensions UK’s Retirement Living Standards can help you plan.

 Find out how you can pay extra into your pension.